heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > Cheap and easy to make changes to the system.

 > The cost of the change should be proportional to size of the request.

+> Software is a compound word meaning 'changeable product'; We want to change our machines and developed software.

+> If your software is so hard to change, then you have created hardware and your architecture sucks.

+> Software should be changeable.

+> Clean code and tests.

+5. Continous Improvement

+> Of the system, of the code

+> Code should improve over time.

+> Humans improve situations with time.